keaton1605/TinyAda-Parser/bin/tinyAdaParser/README.txt

 With the GUI app, you can open a test file and separately test the chario, scanner, and parser classes using command buttons.
 You can also edit the file and save it.
 Finally, you can enter a test file from scratch.

-The only file to edit and complie is Parser.java.
 If you are using a terminal window, you compile this file using the command

 javac Parser.java